- Parents Home

 - showing the rooting reflex (when a baby moves its mouth in the direction of something that's stroking or touching its cheek)

-- At 4 months, your baby may be taking 4-6 ounces (120-180 milliliters) at each feeding, depending on the frequency of feedings and his or her size.
+- At 4 months, your baby may drink about 4–6 ounces (120-180 milliliters) at each feeding, depending on how often they eat.

-As babies gain weight, they should begin to eat more at each feeding and go longer between feedings.
+As babies grow, they begin to eat more at each feeding and can go longer between feedings.
 Still, there may be times when your little one seems hungrier than usual.

 Your baby may be going through a period of rapid growth (called a growth spurt).
-These can happen at any time, but in the early months growth spurts often occur at around:
+These can happen at any time, but in the early months are common at around:

 - 7–14 days old